-Rodney Roberts is a lifelong Greenbelt resident and lives with his wife, Tara.
-He attended Prince George’s County schools and was active in sports with the Greenbelt Boys and Girls Club.
-A 1975 graduate of the National Technical Institute in College Park, Roberts is the sole proprietor of a small business that specializes in on-site repairs of various types of equipment and vehicles (celebrating 10 years in business).
+Rodney M. Roberts, 60 years old, is a life-long Greenbelter who lives with his wife, Tara.
+He attended Prince George’s County schools, and was active in sports with the Greenbelt Boys and Girls Club.
+Roberts is sole proprietor of a small business that specializes in on-site repairs of various types of equipment and vehicles (21 years in business).

-Roberts is serving his ninth term on council, the last four as mayor pro tem.
-He attended nearly every council meeting during the four years prior to being elected to city council in 1991, becoming known as an outspoken and effective community activist.
+Roberts attended nearly every council meeting during his four years prior to being elected to city council in 1991, becoming known as an outspoken and effective community activist.
 During his 28 years on council, Roberts has never missed a council meeting.

 Rodney M. Roberts